-The proposed project site will include storm sewers, storm structures, wet and dry detention basins, swales, and vegetated land coverage.
+The proposed project site will include storm sewers, storm structures, wet detention basins, dry detention basin, swales, and vegetated land coverage.

 Water Quality BMPs

 Water Quality Best Management Practices (BMPs) are vegetative, structural, and other measures that reduce or eliminate pollutants that might otherwise be carried by surface runoff off the site.
 Potential pollutant sources include exposed soil and sediments, litter from workers/visitors and automobile fluids on the pavement including heavy metals, oil, grease, and alcohols.
 Runoff from the project site will be routed through wet detention ponds that outfall to into existing storm infrastructure.